This recipe produces melt-in-your-mouth dairy-free vegan banana chocolate pancakes that are one of the best excuses to eat chocolate in the morning.

 - Lightly grease a griddle or frying pan and heat at a medium-low setting.
 (Tip: Make sure that your griddle or frying pan is not too hot.)

 - Add 1/4- to 1/3-cup portions of batter to the griddle or frying pan.
 Sprinkle on enough chocolate chips to cover the batter on the griddle.

-- Cook until golden brown on each side.
+- Cook until the pancakes are golden brown on each side.

-- Serve immediately with maple syrup and fresh banana slices.
+- Serve the pancakes immediately with maple syrup and fresh banana slices.